 Phases of Penetration Testing

 Penetration testing is performed to exploit vulnerabilities in the IT system.
-In simple terms, an IT system refers to collecting different servers, firewalls, routers, and other network devices that form one computer network.
+An IT system refers to the collection of different servers, firewalls, routers, and other network devices that form one computer network.
 It is similar to hacking; the only difference is you have all permissions to do so.
 Target organization hires you to identify vulnerabilities and check the exploitability of the system.
-Organizations generally signed legal papers with security firms not to share test results with anyone.
-Pentest helps an organization to secure the sensitive data of customers.
-It also helps an organization avoid embarrassment and loss of reputation in case of disclosure of sensitive information in the public domain on account of security breach or hacking.
+Here, both parties generally signed legal papers not to share test results with anyone.
+Pentest helps an organization secure the sensitive data of customers and identify attacks that may be possible.
+It also helps an organization avoid embarrassment and loss of reputation in case of disclosure of sensitive information in the public domain on account of security breaches or hacking.